-- Issues arising from decisions of Joint Development Assessment Panels needs to be addressed. - Issues arising from State Administrative Tribunal need to be addressed. - Local Government Planning Policies are being disregarded in decision making. - The Planning System is no longer providing for the voice of communities to be effectively heard. - The State Government continues to support and protect its reforms leaving the LG sector to deal with community dissatisfaction. - An Independent review will seek to provide a strong basis for improved advocacy in the lead up to a State election. - framework, including Local Planning Schemes, that would improve the transparency, certainty and consistency of the decision making process; - 1.3 Ensure that decision making occurs at appropriate levels that promotes good and efficient decisions for the community; - 1.4 Ensure that Local Governments have a third party right to present local community views to the State Administrative Tribunal; - 1.5 The erosion of the roles of Local Government in planning for their communities.
+- Request the Western Australian Local Government Association to advocate for an independent review of decision making in the Western Australian Planning System, including the roles of local government, delegated authorities, Joint Development Assessment Panels and State Administrative Tribunal appeal processes that gives consideration to: - 1.1 How the aspirations or values of the community are incorporated into the decision making framework; - 1.2 Improvements to the statutory framework, including Local Planning Schemes, that would improve the transparency, certainty and consistency of the decision making process; - 1.3 Ensure that decision making occurs at appropriate levels that promotes good and efficient decisions for the community: - 1.4 Ensure that Local Governments have a third party right to present local community views to the State Administrative Tribunal; - 1.5 The erosion of the roles of Local Government in planning for their communities. - 2.
+In the event that the State Government is unwilling to pursue an independent review of the decision-making process, request the Western Australian Local Government Association to engage with members and advocate for practical reforms that will ensure greater accountability, transparency and procedural fairness for ratepayers through the Joint Development Assessment Panel's decision making processes.